 Depreciation estimates have been based on the projected capital expenditure program contained within the plan.
-The forward budget also takes into account the estimates of periodic revaluations of infrastructure assets and is directly impacted by the Asset Management Plan (including rising replacement costs of assets).
+The forward budget also takes into account the estimates of periodic revaluations of infrastructure assets and is directly impacted by the Asset Management Plan.
+This brings to account the impact of rising replacement costs of assets.
 The recognition of such assets and any capital expenditure on new assets will increase the depreciation costs.
-This will further impact on Council's operating results, but will not affect the annual budget considerations as depreciation is a non-cash item.
+This will further impact on Council's operating results, however, will not affect the annual budget considerations as depreciation is a non-cash item.
 Council's depreciation methodology utilises long and medium depreciation rates for infrastructure assets.